fisiohome/monolith/README.md

      Allows SUPER ADMIN to permanently remove an admin account from the system.
      - **Important Limitation:** SUPER ADMIN cannot delete their own account to ensure continuity of the role.

+Upcoming list:

+- Filter by admin type
+- Filter Status
+- Selectable item (all/per item) & actions (suspend, delete, or can be mass change password)

 ---

 ## Summary of Role-Based Access in Admin Management